 Ordering and Installation

-It is a good idea to have a professional install your cabinets unless you are confident you know what you are doing.
-Prepping the walls to ensure they are true can be a difficult process.
+It is a good idea to have a professional install your cabinets unless you are confident in what you are doing.
+Preparing the walls to ensure they are good can be a difficult process.
 Your supplier may be able to recommend a competent installer, or you can check online for contractors with good reviews.
 Ask for several quotes before choosing a contractor.